openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 ..

-Tweak options to taste; "mountpoint=legacy" is required for the root filesystem, and (at least on Slackware) I like to apply it to all my zfs filesystems.

-Also, as a personal preference, I like to set "mountpoint=none" on the pool itself so it's not mounted anywhere by default (do note that zpool's "mountpoint=none" wants an uppercase "-O").
+Tweak options to taste; while "mountpoint=legacy" is required for the root filesystem, it is not required for any additional filesystems.
+In the example above we applied it to all of them, but that's a matter of personal preference, as is setting "mountpoint=none" on the pool itself so it's not mounted anywhere by default (do note that zpool's "mountpoint=none" wants an uppercase "-O").

 You can check your setup with: